Posts

 Image

 From the beginning, even before I really wanted to have another child, I knew that it was time to start trying.
 I had the impression that it would be a boy, and the name Kawika was imprinted in my mind as his name.
-I guess it was meant to be, because with my first, Emma, it took a few months to get pregnant, but with Kawika we got pregnant quickly.
-I'm sorry to say that at first I wasn't all that excited.
-I knew it was right, but I was not ready to be pregnant again.
-Pregnancy is beautiful, but it is also hard, and this time I knew what I was getting myself into: nausea, trouble sleeping, weight gain, possibly bed rest (like with Emma's pregnancy), delivery, and oh yeah, a crazy two-year-old to add to the equation.
-Besides, I had dreams of starting a masters program while my husband was still pursuing his, and adding child #2 to the equation wouldn't make that dream very easy.
-So, there I was, pregnant with another child and not too optimistic about it.
-Well, s
+I guess it was meant to be, because with my first, Emma, it took a few months to get pregnant, but with Kawika, we got pregnant quickly.
+I wish I could say I was thrilled right away, but the truth is, I wasn’t.
+I knew it was right, yet I wasn’t ready to be pregnant again.
+Pregnancy is beautiful, yes, but it’s also hard—and I knew exactly what I was in for: nausea, sleepless nights, weight gain, delivery, and the possibility of bed rest like I had with Emma.
+Plus, life already felt full with a spirited two-year-old at home.
+I’d been dreaming of starting a master’s program while Phil worked on his degree, and another baby would make that dream feel even farther away.
+Somehow, though, the Lord knew I needed a break.
+This time, despite worse nausea, I didn’t face the ...

 Maryland and the Harrisons